anidhamal/SDC-Term2/CarND-PID-Control-Project/README.md

 ---

 ## P, I, D values for the PID algorithm

+##### Proportional (Kp)
+Proportional value takes the current value of the error and estimates what should be steering angle so that car will be on the desired line.
+This would help to get the correct steering angle but it would still make car oscillate.

+##### Differential (Kd)
+This value has an effect to reduce oscillation of the car.
+This would try to reduce rate of change of error aiming it to zero.

+##### Integral (Ki)
+This value has an effect to slowly change the steering angle.
+It considers all the values up till now.
+It responds to accumulated values in the past.

+I tuned P, I, D values manually.
+I followed the approach where I first kept values of Kd & Ki as 0 and only focus on Kp.
+After tuning that value and started seeing the car oscillating.
+Focused on Kd to avoid overshooting And in the end worked on Ki since it has slow effect on reducing error.

 After tuning the values manually, I came up with following values for PID which drives vehicle around the track.
 ```
 Kp = 0.225;
 Kd = 10.0;
 Ki = 0.003;
 ```
 Apart from adjusting the above values, I'm using pervious steering value to adjust throttle.

 ## Video of the drive on track